qwertyui-is-back/SpotifyAPI/README.md

 # Instructions

-In order for this to work, you're going to need to enable 'Http requests' in your games ssttingd.
+In order for this to work, you're going to need to enable 'Allow Http Requests' in your games ssttingd.

 First, you're going to need a Base64 library.
 I recommend [this library by Gooncreeper](https://devforum.roblox.com/t/insanely-fast-base64-module/2039488).
 Make sure that your library has these main functions: